FireMario211/mmbblacklist/README.md

-This Respository is only used for Murder Mystery Bot's Blacklist
+This Respository is only used for Murder Mystery Bot's Blacklist System